andrey-lepekhin/andrey-lepekhin.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about
 ---

 Hey there!

 I'm Andrey.
 Sometimes _humaning_ is hard and I've fallen many a time.
-I seek, test and implement 'external' systems to help me with reaching my goals:
+I seek, test and implement systems to help me with reaching my goals:
 be it accountability partners, anti-procrastination techniques, psychotherapy or even Goal-Crafting Intensives :)